Century-old golf course wins battle to preserve its turf | Law-Order

 - India

-A century-old golf course, at Chabua in Assam's Dibrugarh district where the last Viceroy of British India, Lord Luis Mountbatten had once played the nine holes, was almost plowed up and turned into part of a tea estate, till a group of golf enthusiasts intervened to save the heritage course.
-A meeting between golfers, the government, and a tea giant which wanted to use the Kanjikhowa Golf Course to plant tea was held last week, where luckily all agreed to save the heritage golfing green.
-The twin districts of Dibrugarh and Tinsukia in Upper Assam, famous for their tea are home to ten such heritage golf courses where the British planters and army officers at one time played, wined, and dined.
-However, the Kanjikhowa Golf Course came into the spotlight when a nearby tea estate started plowing this course up with an intent to plant tea months ahead of the Covid lockdown, Secretary of Upper Assam Golf Association (UAGA) Siddhartha Chaliha told PTI.
+A century-old golf course, at Chabua in Assam's Dibrugarh district where the last Viceroy of British India, Lord Louis Mountbatten had once played the nine holes, was almost ploughed up and turned into part of a tea estate, till a group of golf enthusiasts intervened to save the heritage course.
+A meeting between golfers, the government and a tea giant which wanted to use the Kanjikhowa Golf Course to plant tea was held last week, where luckily all agreed to save the heritage golfing green.
+The twin districts of Dibrugarh and Tinsukia in Upper Assam, famous for its tea are home to ten such heritage golf courses where the British planters and army officers at one time played, wined and dined.
+However, the Kanjikhowa Golf Course came into the spotlight when a nearby tea estate started ploughing this course up with an intent to plant tea months ahead of the Covid lockdown, Secretary of Upper Assam Golf Association (UAGA) Siddhatha Chaliha told PTI.

 The locals and other stakeholders, including the UAGA, launched a campaign to save the heritage golf course, urging the government to intervene and ensure that its’ conversion is stopped.